How to Choose the Right Golf Club for You!

-As a general rule, taller players usually need longer shaft to play at their best.
+As a general rule, taller players usually need a longer shaft to play at their best.

 In addition, you should also consider the shaft flex and its suitability to your swing.

-Selecting a shaft too stiff will cause lower ball flight and a loss of distance, with a too soft shaft resulting in ballooning and, again, loss in distance.
+Selecting a shaft too stiff will cause lower ball flight and a loss of distance, whereas a shaft too soft can result in ballooning and, again, loss in distance.

 How can you judge if the shaft flex is correct?
-Too stiff shafts usually make you slice the ball to the right whilst too soft shafts hook your ball fly to the left.
+Shafts too stiff usually make you slice the ball to the right whilst shafts too soft hook your ball fly to the left.

 A vital measurement, the loft, or loft angle, refers to the angle formed by a line running down the centre of the shaft and the face of the club.